Click-Through Rate (CTR) Calculator | Boost Your Ad Performance

 Frequently Asked Questions

 Yes, especially in pay-per-click advertising.
-A higher CTR can improve your Quality Score in platforms like Google Ads, which can lead to lower cost-per-click and better ad placement.
+A higher CTR can improve your Quality Score on platforms like Google Ads, which can lead to a lower cost-per-click and better ad placement.
 Search engines reward relevant ads that users engage with by charging less per click.